January 12, 1905 - January 2, 1974 Nederland, Texas

 In 1932, he starred in New York City's first broadcast Western, The Lone Star Rangers.
 Ritter also wrote and starred in Cowboy Tom's Roundup on WINS-AM, a daily children's program.

 Moving to California, Ritter teamed up with Johnny Mack Brown for films such as The Lone Star Trail (1943), Raiders of San Joaquin (1943), Cheyenne Roundup (1943) and The Old Chisholm Trail (1942).
 He was also the star of the films Arizona Trail (1943), and Marshal of Gunsmoke (1944).

-Ritter first toured Europe in 1952 and recorded the movie title-track song "High Noon (Do Not Forsake Me)", which became a hit.
-At the first televised Academy Awards ceremony in 1953, he sang "High Noon", which received an Oscar for Best Song.
+He was the first artist signed with the newly formed Capitol Records.
+In 1944, he scored a hit with "I'm Wastin' My Tears on You," which hit number one on the country chart and number 11 on the pop chart.
+Ritter first toured Europe in 1952 and recorded the movie title-track song "High Noon (Do Not Forsake Me)," which also became a hit.
+At the first televised Academy Awards ceremony in 1953, he sang "High Noon," which received an Oscar for Best Song.

 Ritter became one of the founding members of the Country Music Association in Nashville, Tennessee, and spearheaded the effort to build the Country Music Hall of Fame and Museum into which he was inducted in 1964.
 He moved to Nashville in 1965 and began working for WSM Radio and the Grand Ole Opry.
 During this period, Ritter played himself in the 1966 film Nashville Rebel, which introduced a little-known country singer named Waylon Jennings.
 Ritter's 1967 single "Just Beyond The Moon" with lyrics by Jeremy Slate hit No. 3 on the country chart.